Paglaum Party (Negros Occidental)

 Paglaum Party, officially the Partido Paglaum sang Banwa (lit.
 'Party of the People's Hope'), is a provincial political party in Negros Occidental, Philippines based in Bacolod.

 Establishment

 Paglaum was established as the pioneer local political party in Negros Occidental by the late former Bacolod Mayor Alfredo Montelibano, Jr. in 1988 for his political run.
 Despite the similarity in names, Bukidnon Paglaum Party is not related to the Negros Occidental Paglaum Party.

 Notable politicians

 After the incumbency of Mayor Montelibano, Paglaum Party continued as a minority party that fielded candidates to the City Council.
-One of the notable members and former members include:
+Notable members and former members include: